celery/celery/README.rst

 ========

 Celery is an open source asynchronous task queue/job queue based on distributed message passing.
-It is focused on real-time operation, but supports scheduling as well.
+Focused on real-time operation, but supports scheduling as well.

 The execution units, called tasks, are executed concurrently on one or